Durvasa Curses Shakuntala

 The Curse lifted

-This timeline shows the history of the Jewish people and details are here.
+This timeline shows the history of the Jewish people with details here.
 Coming to our modern day, the timeline shows that the exile ends.
-In 1948, based on a UN declaration, the modern state of Israel was founded.
+In 1948, from a UN declaration, the modern state of Israel was founded.
 In the 1967 six-day war they regained the city of Jerusalem, now the capital of Israel.
 We see the ‘times of the Gentiles’ ending from news reports.

 The beginning and expiration of Jesus’ curse, uttered symbolically to the fig tree and then explained to his listeners have not remained just on the pages of the Gospel.
 These events are verifiable, making news headlines today (ex., USA moved its embassy to Jerusalem).
 Jesus taught profoundly, voiced ‘Om’ over nature, and now we see that he cursed, leaving its imprint on nations over thousands of years.
 We ignore him at our peril.